pimatic/pimatic-sunrise/README.md

       "longitude": -122.03476
     }

 The Plugin uses [suncalc](https://github.com/mourner/suncalc).
-All Events:
+The following events are supported:

   * `sunrise`: sunrise (top edge of the sun appears on the horizon)
   * `sunriseEnd`: sunrise ends (bottom edge of the sun touches the horizon)